 Dosage Forms And Strengths

-- Berinert is available in a single-use vial that contains 500 units of C1 esterase inhibitor as a lyophilized concentrate.
+- Berinert is available in a single-use vial that contains 500 IU of C1 esterase inhibitor as a lyophilized concentrate.

-- Each vial must be reconstituted with 10 mL of diluent (sterile water) provided.
+- Each vial must be reconstituted with 10 mL of Sterile Water for Injection, USP provided.

 Additional Berinert Information